 The Society will file not-for-profit tax returns in the U.S. federal jurisdiction and the Commonwealth of Massachusetts where they operate and solicit funds.
-The Internal Revenue Service (IRS) and the Commonwealth of Massachusetts have not requested examination of open tax years of 2019, 2018 and 2017.
-The Commonwealth of Massachusetts has a statute of limitations of three (3) years.
-The Society's U.S. federal and Commonwealth of Massachusetts income tax returns prior to December 31, 2017 are closed.
 The Society is subject to a recognition threshold and measurement attribute for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-At December 31, 2020, the Society believes that it has no significant uncertain tax positions within any of its open tax years.
+At December 31, 2021, the Society believes that it has no significant uncertain tax positions within any of its open tax years.